 A special Viso reference light source (Reference 800) is included in alle new Viso light measurement systems.

-The purpose for supplying this item is to facilitate quick tests of whether the calibration has drifted, indicating that recalibration is needed.
+The purpose for supplying this item is to facilitate quick tests of whether the spectrometer properties have drifted, indicating that recalibration is needed.
 With The REF-800 you avoid wearing on your calibration lamp such as CALI-T50.

 The light source has its own power supply, and both parts are labelled with identical calibration date and numbers.
 Never measure without the original power supply.